-8. Add the FOMO Factor to your ad
+8. Add the FOMO factor to your ads

 Advertisers are now using this feeling to boost their sales.
-Companies are using FOMO as a selling point for their products, especially if they are one of the few who are selling it.
-When they offer a limited edition product or a flash sale, people jump in to buy the products so that they do not miss out.
+Companies are using FOMO as a selling point for their products, especially if they are one of the few who are selling them.
+When they offer a limited-edition product or a flash sale, people jump in to buy the products so that they do not miss out.

 You can also apply this psychological principle to optimize Google Ads.
 You can use it to attract more customers, or at least get them to visit your website or shop online.
 This is especially useful if you are running a flash sale, and you want people to buy now because you might not be able to sell it again.